etemesi254/zune-image/zune-jpeg/README.md

 ## Debug vs release

-The decoder heavily relies on platform specific intrinsics, namely AVX2 and SSE to gain speed-ups in decoding, but the [perform poorly](https://godbolt.org/z/vPq57z13b) in debug builds.
+The decoder heavily relies on platform specific intrinsics, namely AVX2 and SSE to gain speed-ups in decoding, but they [perform poorly](https://godbolt.org/z/vPq57z13b) in debug builds.
 To get reasonable performance even when compiling your program in debug mode, add this to your `Cargo.toml`:

 ```toml